-In conjunction with our integration of the Lynx business, we have implemented a series of initiatives to reduce operating costs and maximize the efficiencies of the UPS network in the United Kingdom.
-These initiatives include closing existing hubs and constructing a consolidated sorting facility as well as establishing a European shared service center in Poland.
-As a result of these initiatives, we have accrued certain costs related to employee severance, lease terminations and other facility costs as well as recorded a reduction in the fair value of certain assets acquired.
-These restructuring costs impacting the acquired Lynx business have resulted in an adjustment to goodwill of \$7 million.
-The remaining integration costs for this restructuring program, including facility costs associated with capacity expansion, will be recognized as incurred.
-We anticipate completing this integration program by fiscal year 2008 at which time certain hubs will be closed and the new consolidated sorting facility will be fully operational.
+In conjunction with our integration of the Lynx business, in 2006 we implemented a series of initiatives to reduce operating costs and maximize the efficiencies of the UPS network in the United Kingdom.
+These initiatives include closing existing hubs and constructing a consolidated sorting facility as well as establishing a

+European shared service center in Poland.
+As a result of these initiatives, we accrued certain costs related to employee severance, lease terminations and other facility costs as well as recorded a reduction in the fair value of certain assets acquired.
+The restructuring costs that impacted the acquired Lynx business resulted in an adjustment to goodwill of \$7 million in 2006.
+The remaining integration costs for this restructuring program, including facility costs associated with capacity expansion, will be recognized as expense when incurred.
+We anticipate completing this integration program during 2008 at which time certain hubs will be closed and the new consolidated sorting facility will be fully operational.